-The course is designed to be accessible to all learners, some of whom may have already completed the level 2 Health and Social Care programme and some who may be taking on this subject for the first time.
-Students will have the opportunity to develop their skills in research, essay and report writing, reference writing and communication throughout the course.
+The course is designed to be accessible to all learners, some of whom may have already successfully completed the Level 2 Health and Social Care programme and some who may be taking on this subject for the first time.
+Students will have the opportunity to develop their skills in research, essay and report writing, reference writing and communication skills throughout the course.

-This course 100% coursework-based.
-Learners will be assessed through a wide range of methods, including practicals, role plays, presentations, essays, reports and timed assessments.
+This course is a combination of coursework and examined units.
+Learners will be assessed through a wide range of methods, including practical assessments, role plays, presentations, essays, reports, timed assessments and externally assessed exams.

-Students will take part in the College E6 Programme which will complement their studies and give them opportunities to broaden their horizons.
-Students can choose between a wide range of options, including sport, work experience, CV writing and more.
+Students will encouraged to take part in the College E6 Programme which will complement their studies and give them opportunities to broaden their horizons.
+Students can choose between a wide range of options, including First Aid, sport, work experience, CV writing and more.

 This Health and Social Care course offers the opportunity to explore a wide range of career options.
-Most of our students go on to work with individuals in professions such as nursing and midwifery, social work and care work.
-Many students go on to study higher education in areas such as psychology, sociology, youth and community work and more.
+Most of our students go on to work with individuals in professions such as nursing and midwifery, social work and working with children.
+Many students go on to study higher education in areas such as Psychology, Sociology, Criminology, Social work or Health based degrees.